 Having a messy bedroom full of clutter can be so overwhelming.
 It can kill a peaceful mood and sap your energy.
 The decluttering process does not have to be as overwhelming as the mess.
 Here is how to have a clutter-free bedroom quickly.

-This month we are going to go through our homes and clear the clutter room by room.
+This month we are going to go through our homes and clear the cluttered rooms by rooms.
 Each week I will give you a room to declutter and a free printable checklist.
-At the end you’ll have some homework.
+At the end of the decluttering challenge, you’ll have some homework.
 I know, I know.
 Yuck!
 But it’s fun and rewarding homework.
 I promise!!

 Let’s Start with the Bedroom